2018 marks the 10th year of Agile Coach Camp. To celebrate it’s 10th-anniversary, we are going back to where it all began – Michigan.

 Coach Camp Details at a Glance

 |Pre-Camp Event Registration:||Menlo Innovation Tour (4:00 PM, Friday, September 28)|

 |Where to stay:||Check out a list of hotels here|

 Agile Coach Camp is a peer-to-peer learning, exploration, and action based event that occurs in an Open Space environment.

-People come together around a high-level topic or need and create their own agenda; then people gather into groups to brainstorm, debate, collaborate, co-create, plan, play, tell stories, and discuss the topics proposed on the agenda, known as the marketplace.
-The overall open space will facilitated by the wonderful Tricia Chirumbole, while each topic space is held by the person posting the topic.
+At Agile Coach Camp, people come together around a high-level topic or need and create their own agenda.
+Then, people gather into groups to brainstorm, debate, collaborate, co-create, plan, play, tell stories, and discuss the topics proposed on the agenda, known as the marketplace.

-This year you’ll have the opportunity to work with some of the top minds in the agile community to develop your own conference agenda and have the talks that are most important to you.
+As with the original coach camp held in Ann Arbor in 2008 and all subsequent coach camps afterward, you will work with some of the top minds in the agile community to develop your own conference agenda and have the talks that are most important to you.

 The art of coaching teams toward excellence and productivity is tricky business.
 We often don’t have direct control over groups and yet have responsibilities to motivate team members who don’t report to us.
 Too often, as coaches, we work in isolation from other expert coaches in the field and rarely get the opportunity to meet with experts in other disciplines.
 This is our opportunity to share stories and practices and to wrestle with the direction in which this discipline is going, or should go.